canonical/real-time-ubuntu-docs/docs/how-to/modify-kernel-boot-parameters.rst

-How to configure kernel boot parameters
+How to modify kernel boot parameters
 =======================================

 The real-time performance-tuning features compiled into the kernel can be controlled by various means.
 The approach used here is a common one: passing command line parameters via a bootloader.

 The Linux kernel supports a wide range of parameters, but only a few of them are relevant to real-time tuning.
 The `kernel boot parameters <../../reference/kernel-boot-parameters>`_ page is good a reference.

 Depending on the underlying boot mechanism, there are multiple ways to pass command line parameters to the kernel.